TatuHolkko/battleship-ai/README.md

 # battleship-ai
 ## Goal
 The goal of this project is to build an artifical intelligence that plays battleship by calculating the probabilities of ships being in each square, assuming the opponent's ship placements are completely random.
-## The basis for choosing the best coordinate
+## The basis for choosing the best coordinate to bomb
 The probability of a certain squre being occupied by a ship is calculated with a recursive function that takes the following as parameters

 1. Matrix that describes squares that are blocked and squares that are confirmed hits